RedFox-Development/DriverBits_API/README.md

-# ScrewDrive (or screwdrive)
+# DriverBits API

 ## What is it?

-[ScrewDrive][note1] is web interface & API for a sensor data ecosystem under development.
-Name might change as the ecosystem features and development moves forward.
+[DriverBits API][note1] is server & API for a sensor data ecosystem under development.
+Name was unified with the mobile application in development (DriverBits).

 ## What it consists of?

-ScrewDrive uses several packages and technologies as its core.
+DriverBits API uses several packages and technologies as its core.

 Key technologies are JS (nodejs, expressjs & ES functionalities), MongoDB (cloud DB, via mongoosejs) and GraphQL (via Apollo-server-express).

-As the ScrewDrive acts both as web interface & API, it will use JWT (json web token) for identifying client types and the privileges they have (mainly read / read+write).
+As the API acts both as server & API, it will use JWT (json web token) for identifying client types and the privileges they have (mainly read / read+write).
 Only web interface and CLI has read+write privileges.

 Additionally it uses dayjs to make timestamp handling easier and chalk to make console outputs prettier.

-## ScrewDrive in-depth
+## API in-depth

-With short description and tech stack revealed it might give you a glance to insides of ScrewDrive (or not, don't worry), but reading following will give you better insight what it actually does.
+With short description and tech stack revealed it might give you a glance to insides of API (or not, don't worry), but reading following will give you better insight what it actually does.

 ### Web interface